osiris-cam/piloto/helo.md

 XML is generally more useful to developers and software systems.
 #### xls.
-To maintain formatting data we will want to save in a proprietary format like XLS (Microsoft Office Excel), ODS (Open Office spreadsheets) or .numbers (Apple Mac), depending on the software we use.
+To maintain formatting data we will want to save in a proprietary format like XLS (Microsoft Office Excel), ODS (Open Office spreadsheets) or numbers (Apple Mac), depending on the software we use.
 ### URL vs API
 #### URL:
 Universal Resource Locator.
 It is the specific address that is assigned to each one of the resources available on the network so that they can be located or identified.
 Thus, there is a URL for each of the resources (pages, sites, documents, files, folders) in internet.